kubedb/cli/docs/guides/postgres/quickstart/quickstart.md

 ## Create a PostgreSQL database

-KubeDB implements a Postgres CRD to define the specification of a PostgreSQL database.
+KubeDB implements a PostgreSQL CRD to define the specification of a PostgreSQL database.

 Below is the Postgres object created in this tutorial.